by Tim Richter

 2. A Realistic Definition of Affordability

+To ensure the right homes get built for the people who need them at the right price, Canada needs a clear definition of affordability, based on the accepted standard of 30% of pre-tax income.
 The BCH guide has a much-needed focus on deep affordability.
-But when it comes to defining affordability, it talks about everything from supportive housing to “moderate income” housing in one sweeping category.
-We see similar issues in market-linked definitions of affordability that don’t reflect what Canadians can actually afford.
-Without a crystal-clear definition of affordability tied to what low income households can actually afford (based on the accepted standard of 30% of pre-tax or gross income), we risk building housing that doesn’t help people who need it the most.
-This was a critical shortcoming of the National Housing Strategy that we have the opportunity to learn from with BCH.
+But when it comes to defining affordability, it groups everything from supportive housing to “moderate income” housing in one sweeping category.
+Market-linked definitions of “affordable rents,” sometimes set at 80% of average market rent, do not reflect the reality of what Canadians can afford.
+The lack of a realistic standard for affordability was a critical shortcoming of the National Housing Strategy that we have the opportunity to learn from with BCH.

-Housing for “moderate-income” Canadians is important, but BCH should not replicate what the private market can often deliver more quickly with smart federal incentives like a modernized Multi-Unit Residential Building (MURB) program or with other tax/regulatory changes.
+While BCH and the federal government can help catalyze private market construction, BCH should not replicate what the private market can often deliver more quickly with smart federal incentives like a modernized Multi-Unit Residential Building (MURB) program or with other tax/regulatory changes.
 BCH could support people on the way to ownership, through attainable programs like Habitat for Humanity, but the predominant focus must remain on affordable and supportive housing.
 The government should explore other policy instruments to restore the pathway to home ownership for younger Canadians in particular.
-BCH and the federal government can help catalyze private market construction, but BCH itself should be laser-focused supporting those Canadians the market can’t or won’t serve by providing deeply affordable and supportive homes.

 BCH is launching in a challenging context for new housing construction.
 High costs for land, material and development charges, regulatory bottlenecks, infrastructure challenges, and labour and supply chain constraints are all taking a toll.
 BCH needs to promote the systems changes, FPT collaboration, and cross-sector commitment that we need to get things back on track.